mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P1: Singing call indicator (7 segments or equivalent)
 P1: Font resizes when window is resized
 P2: Make buttons bigger (also resize when window resizes?), use keyboard instead for now?
-P1: Allow "=" as well as "+" so don't have to hold shift down for shortcuts
 P2: Modify lists to include X/O for each call!  (stick these in TEXT files)

 ===========================
 Hi Mike,